webquarx/design-patterns/README.md

 ```

 ### Merging With Nesting
-Merging chains is also working with nesting chains.
-This forms one long chain.
+Merging chains also works with nesting chains.
+That forms a one long chain.
-It makes possible to construct part of chains in different modules and combine them later into one long chain.
+It makes possible to construct parts of chains in different modules and combine them later into one long chain.

 ```typescript
 class Step1 extends ChainOfResponsibilityStep {}